Joy Reid’s Missed Opportunity

 Many on the right, like Washington Examiner columnist T. Becket Adams, have also argued that media support of Reid only exacerbates the industry’s preexisting credibility problem:

-On Sunday, AM Joy was back to its standard fare, offering criticism of the backlash to Saturday night’s White House Correspondent’s Dinner.
+On Sunday, AM Joy was back to its standard fare, offering criticism of the backlash to Saturday night’s White House Correspondents’ Dinner.

 The Larger Lesson and Missed Opportunity